PrakharSharma888/PrakharSharma888/README.md

 ## I'm a Python/Django Developer and an Actor! 😍

-- 🔭 I am currently learning Android Development.
+- 🔭 I am currently learning JavaScript.
 - 🥅 2021 Goal: Making my backend stronger then ever.
 - ⚡ Fun fact: I love to do Dramas/Nukkad-Nataks